jonnyabrams/twitstagram/README.md

-# Twitstagram
+# Twitstagram (MERN)

 A Twitter/Instagram hybrid.
 Can't choose between the two?
-Fret no longer?
+Fret no longer!

 Twitstagram was built using the MERN stack (MongoDB, Express.js, React.js, Node.js).
-Users can sign up, login, post, like/unlike posts, edit their profile, follow other users and log out to their heart's content.
+Users can sign up, log in, post, like/unlike posts, edit their own profile, follow other users and log out to their heart's content.

-On a user's feed, they only see their own posts and the posts of those they follow, presented in order of the most recent.
+On a user's home feed, they only see their own posts and the posts of those they follow, presented in order of the most recent.
+On their profile, they only see their own posts.

-## Video Demo
+## Video demo

 https://user-images.githubusercontent.com/97295867/176141059-67130c04-b412-467b-b69d-744aee2a15f9.mp4

-NB: There's an error towards the end where the user posts a post that appears already 'liked'.
+NB: There's an error towards the end where the user posts a post that appears on the screen already 'liked'.
 This was a local storage issue that I've since resolved.

-## Technologies Used
+## Technologies used

 * React.js
 * Node.js